RyanLiu99/RyanPlayGroud/Ringba.Devtools.AerospikeCodeAnalyzer/readme.md

 > Whenever you add reference to Aerospike.Client, please also add this Ringba.Devtools.AerospikeCodeAnalyzer NuGet package at the same time!!!

 And it is all need to be done.
 No need call this NuGet package from code.
+But you might close and re-open Visual Studio or Visual Studio Code.

 Then it will generate compile error when the source code is composed/compiled.
 It can also fix all the violations in the scope of file/project/solution wehen moving mouse over the error.